 - Are members satisfied with the products and services offered by their association?
 Do they meet, exceed or fall below members’ expectations?

-- Exactly what does their association provide that members feel they would not get from another association?
+- What other associations do members belong to?
+What does their association provide that members feel they do not/would not get from another association?
 What is unique about this association?

 - How important is it to belong to this particular association?